 - Feedback processes in migration

 - Migrants as social actors

-The individual theme pages above and the Call for Papers (725 KB file) provide more detail.
-Papers were invited relating to any of our three main themes, or that were cross-cutting, or methodological.
+Papers were invited relating to any of these three themes, or that were cross-cutting or methodological.

 For more information about this conference, or the THEMIS project itself, please contact: firstname.lastname@example.org